mystaff/sentry-native/CONTRIBUTING.md

 - `capture-multiple`: Captures a number of events.
 - `sleep`: Introduces a 10 second sleep.
 - `add-stacktrace`: Adds the current thread stacktrace to the captured event.
+- `disable-backend`: Disables the build-configured crash-handler backend.
+- `before-send`: Installs a `before_send()` callback that retains the event.
+- `discarding-before-send`: Installs a `before_send()` callback that discards the event.
+- `on-crash`: Installs an `on_crash()` callback that retains the crash event.
+- `discarding-on-crash`: Installs an `on_crash()` callback that discards the crash event.
+- `override-sdk-name`: Changes the SDK name via the options at runtime.
+- `stack-overflow`: Provokes a stack-overflow.

+Only on Windows using crashpad with its WER handler module:

+- `fastfail`: Crashes the application using the `__fastfail` intrinsic directly, thus by-passing SEH.
+- `stack-buffer-overrun`: Triggers the Windows Control Flow Guard, which also fast fails and in turn by-passes SEH.